Too much tragedy builds callouses

 A sense of community

 We often throw out a phrase in community association management - "Building a Sense of Community".
-The phrase encompases the ultimate goal of the association manager - to create a sense of neighborliness and Mayberry small-town love in an urban or suburban environment.
+The phrase encompasses the ultimate goal of the association manager - to create a sense of neighborliness and Mayberry small-town love in an urban or suburban environment.

 A sense of community evokes the idea of white picket fences with ladies talking across the yard while hanging up clothes.
 Of course, this idyllic picture is not very realistic for modern life, but every community struggles to evoke the feel of that picture, a Norman Rockwell idea that even in modern times we can know who our neighbors are, and care about them enough to know each other on a first name basis.
-Neighbors that we could chat amiably across the yard with, invite them to a barbeque, take in the newspaper when they are on vacation, bring them a casserole when they lose a loved one, offer to feed the dog when they are away.
+Neighbors that we could chat amiably across the yard with, invite them to a barbecue, take in the newspaper when they are on vacation, bring them a casserole when they lose a loved one, offer to feed the dog when they are away.

 No matter if you live in a single family home community, or a high rise condo, or somewhere in between, we all secretly dream of that kind of neighborliness.
 Building a sense of community is the brass ring of community association managers.
 It is the carrot at the end of the stick.
 If you can do this, you can do anything.